JohanOhlin/divingintoazure/_posts/2019-04-02-configuration-providers-in-aspnet-core.markdown

 #### Hierarchical configurations

 Most providers handle configurations as key-value pairs.
 To mimic the hierarchical structure we have in the internal configuration object, the keys can describe a path instead of just a key.
-By default <code class="code">:</code> is used to separate levels in hierarchy.
+By default `:` is used to separate levels in hierarchy.
 However, in some environments a colon has other meanings as well and this can cause issues.
-It's therefore recommended to use <code class="code">__</code> (duble underscore) instead.
+It's therefore recommended to use `__` (duble underscore) instead.

 This key example